QuietClient5726/GeoFS-Spoiler-AutoDeploy/README.md

-GeoFS Auto Airbrakes on Touchdown
+# GeoFS Auto Airbrakes on Touchdown

-A userscript for GeoFS
- that automatically deploys spoilers (airbrakes) when your aircraft touches down and retracts them after takeoff.
+A userscript for [GeoFS](https://www.geo-fs.com) that automatically deploys spoilers (airbrakes) when your aircraft touches down and retracts them after takeoff.
+This script is free to use, but **not intended for modification or redistribution**.

+---

-Features
+## Features

-Automatically deploys spoilers on wheel touchdown (groundContact detection).
+- Automatically deploys spoilers on wheel touchdown (`groundContact` detection).

-Automatically retracts spoilers after takeoff.
+- Automatically retracts spoilers after takeoff.

-Works with all aircraft in GeoFS.
+- Works with all aircraft in GeoFS.

-Lightweight and efficient.
+- Lightweight and efficient, runs every frame without noticeable performance impact.

+---

-Installation
+## Installation

-Install Tampermonkey
- (or another userscript manager).
+1. Install [Tampermonkey](https://www.tampermonkey.net/) (or another userscript manager).

-Create a new script and paste in the code from auto-airbrakes.js .

-Save and reload GeoFS
-.
+2. Open this repository and click on [auto-airbrakes.js](./auto-airbrakes.js).
+3. Click the **Raw** button.
+4. Tampermonkey should prompt you to install the script.
+Confirm and save.
+5. Reload [GeoFS](https://www.geo-fs.com) and test it by taking off and landing.

+---

-Notes
+## Notes

-GeoFS internally calls spoilers “airbrakes,” so the script uses that control name.
+- GeoFS internally calls spoilers “airbrakes,” so the script uses that control name.

-Works in both free and Pro versions of GeoFS.
+- Works in both free and Pro versions of GeoFS.

-If you spawn already on the runway, the script will not auto-deploy until your first landing.
+- If you spawn already on the runway, the script will not auto-deploy until your first landing.
+- There is an optional check in the code to require landing gear to be down before deployment (commented out by default).

+---

+## Demo
+*(Optional: Add a GIF or screenshot here of the spoilers deploying automatically on touchdown)*

+---

-License
+## License
 MIT License — free to use.
-This script is not intended for modification or redistribution.
+This script is **not intended for modification or redistribution**.